danae/soundcloud/README.md

 ## Installation

 The Soundcloud library is best installed using Composer.
-The library is found as **dengsn/soundcloud** in de Packagist repository.
+The library is found as **dengsn/soundcloud** in the Packagist repository.
 Otherwise you can download the latest release or the dev-master branch as an archive.

 ## Usage